klausi/rustnish/README.md

 Add an integration test that ensures that the proxy server is not leaking memory (growing RAM usage without shrinking again).
 Use /proc information to compare memory usage of the current process before and after the test.

+## Goal 8: Make Tokio/Hyper server resilient
+Completed: no

+There is a [known flaw](https://github.com/hyperium/hyper/issues/1358) in the Tokio/Hyper libraries that stops server execution under high load.
+Implement a workaround to make the proxy more resilient.
+Ensure that the server does not stop under such an attack and still delivers valid responses after the attack.